eeshvardasikcm/dev-video-maker-adk/video-generation/Veo2_Integration.md

 * **Focus on Feature Implementation:** The goal is to quickly integrate and showcase compelling video generation features.
 * **Potential for Rapid Results:** By directly engaging with Veo 2's production features (such as an API, if available), we aim for tangible results within the Hackathon timeframe.

-## Reliance on Owned Open Source Repository
+## Core of the Hackathon Submission: This Open Source Repository

-The current plan is to depend on **this open-source video creator repository**, which is owned and maintained by the project team.
-This will allow for greater control and customization of the video generation process.
+This open-source video creator repository, owned and maintained by the project team, **is the central submission for the Hackathon**.
+Therefore, the successful integration of Veo 2 for video generation is critical.
+The goal is to create a functional and impactful video creator that meets the Hackathon requirements.
+Furthermore, the intention is to personally utilize this video creator if the Hackathon submission is successful.

 ## Immediate Next Steps (Accelerated Development)